gemrb/gemrb.github.io/Debugging-with-a-VM.md

 one level up. `cd ~` will bring you back to your home directory.
 Also, if you have file paths with spaces or apostrophes in them, to use them in the terminal you'll need to *escape* them like so `~/Baldur's\ Gate\ 2` or `"~/Baldur's Gate 2"`.
-- You can copy from and paste into the terminal, but (usually) not with Ctrl-C and Ctrl-V. Ctrl-C *terminates* the current proces.
+- You can copy from and paste into the terminal, but not with Ctrl-C and Ctrl-V. Ctrl-C *terminates* the currently running program.
 Instead, use `Ctrl-Shift-C` and `Ctrl-Shift-V`.
-- To install software, you don't download files manually, but let the package manager do that for you (`apt` on Ubuntu).
+- To install software, you don't download files manually, but let the package manager do that for you (`apt` on Kubuntu).

 ## Setting up a Linux VM with VirtualBox